355 total views, 2 views today

 11. Keep Testing Your Landing Pages

 It is not possible to make 1 landing page and assume that it has the highest conversion rate.
-You should create 3 to 4 layouts for your landing pages and perform A/B testing on them by keeping track on your visitor’s behavior and rearrange the content accordingly.
+You should create 3 to 4 layouts for your landing pages and do A/B testing on them by keeping track on your visitor’s behavior and rearrange the content so.

 Sometimes, having a mirror image of a page can also have a huge impact on the CTR.